entando/entando-docs/vuepress/docs/next/docs/getting-started/README.md

 **Jobs / Deployments**
 - Some Pods, like `quickstart-deployer`, run to completion and then shutdown; they should eventually show `READY`: `0/1` and `STATUS`: `Completed`
 - Other deployments, like `quickstart-ab-deployment` or `quickstart-deployment`, should eventually show `READY`: `1/1` and `STATUS`: `Running`
-- The deployment is finished when the `quickstart-deployer` Pod shows a status of `Completed`

 **Lifecycle Events**
 - Each line represents an event: `Pending`, `ContainerCreating`, `Running` or `Completed`
 - Restarts should ideally be `0`; otherwise, there may be a resource problem (slow network, not enough CPU or memory, etc.) with your cluster, and Kubernetes is trying to self-heal
+- This is a partial history for a typical install.
 ``` shell-session
 NAME                                                  READY   STATUS              RESTARTS  AGE
 entando-operator-5b5465788b-s6wjh                    1/1     Running             0          99m